drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-install.md

 ## Overview

 These instructions assume you are familiar with Debian operating systems.

 For easy setup, we provide a server OS image at https://github.com/drakkar-lig/walt-project/releases/latest.
 When dumped to a USB flash drive, you can use it to boot any PC and turn it into a WalT server.
 Then, you can migrate the OS to the internal disk of the server.

+Alternatively, we provide instructions to setup walt server software and dependencies on a freshly installed debian system.

 ## Hardware requirements